privateboss0/Autonomous_Driving_Tongji_Uni/README.md

 Project name: END TO END AUTONOMOUS DRIVING

+Anaconda and Conda enviroment is used for isolated and specific install of Python and Carla/Unreal Engine dependencies

 World and Actor Simulation was done in Carla software utilizing the Unreal Engine.

-Interaction and manipulation of the actors, blueprint and world was done with python programming language
+Interaction and manipulation of the actors, weather, blueprint and world was done with python 3.x.x

 Selected Vehicle is being trained using Reinforcement Learning Algorithm